 - 2016 American Alliance of Museums (AAM) Excellence in Exhibition Label Writing: Ohiopyle State Park

-- 2015 American Planning Association of Minnesota (MN APA) Award Winner for Excellence in Community Engagement: Great River Passage
+- 2015 American Planning Association of Minnesota (MN APA) Excellence in Community Engagement Award: Great River Passage

-- 2015 American Planning Association of Virginia (VA APA): Thomas Jefferson’s Poplar Forest
+- 2015 American Planning Association of Virginia (VA APA) Public Outreach and Engagement Award: Thomas Jefferson’s Poplar Forest

 Anne’s career in cultural resources management and planning extends over 30 years and three continents, including projects in the United States, Great Britain, India, the Middle East, and Canada.
 Anne’s sensitivity to others and sense of diplomacy have brought successful conclusion to complex and potentially controversial projects.
 Since founding the 106 Group in 1992, she has worked closely with a broad range of stakeholders, including community activists, planners, and Native American leaders to ensure respect for each community’s heritage within the planning process.
 Anne’s commitment to the profession is further demonstrated through public speaking, scholarly publications, school programs, and volunteer training.

 Originally from the United Kingdom, Anne has witnessed the field of interpretive planning change significantly and has been instrumental in establishing it as a vital part of any planning process.
 In 1981, she was one of the first students in the field of Museum Studies.
 Much of her career has been dedicated to increasing public access to and understanding of the world’s cultural resources and sites.
 Examples of her vast cultural resources field and documentation experience include: Roman forts, Colonial taverns, logging camps, historic mills, 3,000-year-old camp sites, and sacred caves.
 Anne was awarded the honor of Master Interpretive Manager Region V by the National Association of Interpretation.
 Today, Anne is honored to serve as Vice President (for programs and activities) for the International Committee on Interpretation and Presentation of Cultural Heritage Sites (ICIP) for the International Council for Monuments and Sites (ICOMOS).
+She is also an “Expert” Member of the ICOMOS International Cultural Tourism Committee (ICTC).
 Anne meets the Secretary of the Interior’s Professional Qualifications Standards for work in history, architectural history, and archaeology.

 Steve has made his career eliciting stories and producing meaningful ways for visitors to engage with them.
 Over the past 25 years, he has created interpretive experiences for dozens of institutions around the country.
 Steve came to interpretation through a combination of academic history and theater.
 He is a creative problem-solver who focuses on the audience’s experiences and the project’s goals before he develops media for conveying the story.
 His range of experience and skills includes project management, facilitation, interpretive and exhibit planning, writing for grants and for general audiences, exhibit design and development, multi-media exhibits, exterior exhibits, online curation, and research.
 Steve develops an overall vision, draws out the unique strengths of individuals, and creates a coherent whole.
 He has presented on interpretive topics at multiple conferences and his work has won national awards.